texfaq/texfaq.github.io/FAQ-tutorialsstar.md

 ---
+title:  Tutorials, etc., for TeX-based systems
 section: Documentation and Help
 date: 2014-06-10
 ---

-# Tutorials, etc., for TeX-based systems

 From a situation where every (La)TeX user _had_ to buy a book if she was not to find herself groping blindly along, we now have what